matrix-org/matrix.org/content/blog/2026/04/2026-04-22-community-events-and-summit.md

 As an enthusiast, the answer to the question which event to participate in is likely both.
 The Matrix Conference and the Matrix Community Summit are annual events for people to learn from other experts and connect with others.

 The Matrix Conference is the official event of The Matrix Foundation and has been traveling to a different country each year since its inception in 2024.
-It's a conference with talks and networking in a professional setting for organisations, people from the public sector and community members.
-The presenters and attendees come from a wide variety of industries to share their lessons learned, projects and tips.
-A networking day before the conference and a hackathon day after the conference are additional ways for the community to use the momentum of such a big event.
+It's a conference focusing on talks and networking, for professionals, people from the public sector and community members all gathering to exchange about the latest developments in Matrix.
+The presenters and attendees come from a wide variety of communities and industries to share their lessons learned, projects and tips.
+A networking day before the conference and a hackathon day after the conference are additional ways for everyone to use the momentum of such a big event.

-The Matrix Community Summit is hosted by Matrix Community Events at c-base, a legendary hackerspace in Berlin.
-Since its inception in 2022, it caters to enthusiasts, students and power users who work with Matrix on a weekly basis.
+The Matrix Community Summit is hosted by Matrix Community Events at [c-base](https://c-base.org), a legendary hackerspace in Berlin.
+Since its inception in 2022, Summit caters to enthusiasts, developers, students and power users who work with Matrix on a weekly basis.
 If you are involved in Matrix – or want to – this is for you.
-Instead of scheduled talks, expect free-form discussions and barcamps where people bring up their topics on the day.
+Instead of scheduled talks, expect free-form discussions, hacking sessions and barcamps where people bring up their [topics](https://openki.matrix-community.events/) on the day.
 This year, the focus will be on coworking, outreach and community building through a space-themed drink mixing contest and Towel Day.
+Another classic Summit perk is the extravagant, personalised and fun [merch](https://tickets.matrix-community.events/mcs/2026/): keep an eye out!

 ## Matrix Community Summit 2026

-Don't miss the chance to get your ticket now!
+Don't miss the chance to get your [ticket](https://tickets.matrix-community.events/mcs/2026/) now!
 There is barely one month left before it starts.
-The Matrix Community Summit 2026 starts on Thursday, 21st May and ends on Monday, 25th May.
-Friday and Saturday are deep work days, so it might be the perfect coworking opportunity for your job.
+The Matrix Community Summit 2026 starts on Thursday, 21st May and ends on Monday, 25th May (a public holiday in Germany).
+Friday and Saturday are deep work days, so it might be the perfect coworking opportunity for your project - or your day job.
 However, don't worry if you cannot make it on all five days.

 Curious about the [Matrix Community Summit 2026](https://matrix-community.events/conferences/2026-summit.html)?
 The link contains all up-to-date info about the event.